2020-nyu-devops/promotions/README.md

     $ nosetests --with-coverage --cover-package=service
 ```

 Try and get as close to 100% coverage as you can.
-Try and get as close to 100% coverage as you can.
 For the BDD tests, from within the VM run:

 ```shell
     $ honcho start